-tos:

 Description of Photos: Riedel’s MultiViewer App adds decentralized multiviewing capabilities to MediorNet ecosystem.

 Riedel MediorNet MultiViewer App Adds Decentralized Multiviewing Capabilities to MediorNet Ecosystem

 WUPPERTAL, Germany — April 24, 2017 — Bringing even more versatility to Riedel MediorNet’s decentralized network approach to signal transport, routing, and processing, the MediorNet MultiViewer will make its debut at the 2017 NAB Show.
 MediorNet MultiViewer is a virtual multiviewer app based on MediorNet MicroN high-density media distribution hardware and designed to work within the MediorNet network.
 Extending the capabilities of hardware through the use of software apps has been an ongoing theme at Riedel, starting with the company’s app-driven SmartPanel, introduced two years ago.